pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 23](images/Slide23.png)

-Boxplots of the CVs are shown on the left with the median CV values listed above the groups.
+Box plots of the CVs are shown on the left with the median CV values listed above the groups.
 The distribution density plots are shown on the right where all 4 groups have similar shaped distributions.
 These CVs are considerably large than we had for the CC strain experiment.

 ---